-• The cash held and managed by the Global Custodian as part of the Fund's investment strategy.

-Longer term investments are administered separately by external fund managers and these activities are covered in the Pension Fund Statement of Investment Principles agreed by the Investment Steering Committee each year.
+- The cash held and managed by the Global Custodian as part of the Fund's Investment Strategy. - Longer term investments are administered separately by external fund managers and these activities are covered in the Pension Fund Investment Strategy Statement agreed by the Investment Steering Committee each year.